Rongronggg9/power-profiles-daemon/README.md

-another free desktop are either potentially destructive (eg. some of the SATA power-saving mode resulting in corrupted data), or working well enough to be put into place by default (eg. audio codec power-saving), even if some quirks might be needed on some hardware.
+another free desktop are either potentially destructive (eg. some of the SATA power-saving mode resulting in corrupted data), or working well enough to be put into place by default (eg. audio codec power-saving), even if we need to disable the power saving on some hardware that reacts badly to it.

-Both are good projects to use if the intent is to experiment with particular settings to see if they'd be something that can be implemented by default, or to put some fine-grained policies in place on server-type workloads which are not as fluid and changing as desktop workloads can be.
+Both are good projects to use for the purpose of experimenting with particular settings to see if they'd be something that can be implemented by default, or to put some fine-grained, static, policies in place on server-type workloads which are not as fluid and changing as desktop workloads can be.

 ### [auto-cpufreq](https://github.com/AdnanHodzic/auto-cpufreq)